DOHMEX/domex-core-/README.md

 - Validator verifies and mints dToken to the user’s vault
 - Exit requires vault burn + zk proof of identity and withdrawal

-Domex never holds custody — validators only verify.
+Domex never holds custody, validators only verify.
 Bridges are external scripts, not Domex components.

 ---